danielabar/meblog/src/markdown/datadog-heroku-rails.md

 Heroku runs both web and worker dynos, where your Rails app is hosted.
 For Datadog APM to capture data effectively, you’ll need both the datadog gem (integrated directly into the Rails app) and the Datadog Agent, which must run as a separate process on each dyno.
 The trace data flow is:

-1. The Rails app, instrumented by the `datadog` gem, generates trace data as it processes requests web and background job requests.
+1. The Rails app, instrumented by the `datadog` gem, generates trace data as it processes web requests and background jobs.
-2. The `datadog` gem sends this trace data to the Datadog Agent running on your Heroku dynos.
+2. The `datadog` gem sends this trace data to the Datadog Agent running on your Heroku dynos, and typically listening on port 8126.
 3. The Datadog Agent then aggregates and forwards the traces it receives from the gem to Datadog’s backend.

 ## Install Buildpack